pragati21p/pragati21p/README.md

 I am Pragati Pawar.
 * Working at JPMorgan & Chase Co.
-* 3+ years of Industry Experience in Software Engg
+* 3+ years of Industry Experience in Data Engg
 * Pursued M.Tech in *Machine Learning and Intelligent Systems* from IIIT Allahabad
-* Experienced as *Teaching Assistant* in IIIT Allahabad

 For more details, please visit my [LinkedIn profile](https://www.linkedin.com/in/pragati21pawar)